Subcritical Gaussian Multiplicative Chaos in the Wiener Space: Construction, Moments and Volume Decay: Main results.

-\begin{bem} \textup{We can show \eqref{eq-pos} and \eqref{eq-neg} exactly in the same manner if $\dot B$ is replaced by a random environment with finite exponential moments.
+\begin{remark} We can show \eqref{eq-pos} and \eqref{eq-neg} exactly in the same manner if $\dot B$ is replaced by a random environment with finite exponential moments.
 In \cite{CCM20}, it was shown (using Talagrand's concentration inequality and for Gaussian random environment) that in the ``$L^2$ region" (i.e., when $\gamma \in (0,\gamma_c)$ is restricted so that the martingale $(\mu_{\gamma,T}(\Omega))_T$ remains $L^2(\mathbf P)$ bounded) and for all $q\in (-\infty,0)$, $(\mu_{\gamma,T}(\Omega))_T$ is $L^q(\mathbf P)$ bounded.
 It remains an open problem to extend \eqref{eq-neg-all} in the full weak disorder regime $\gamma \in (0,\gamma_c)$.
-For negative moments of the total mass of finite dimensional GMC (defined w.r.t. log-correlated or scale-invariant fields), we refer to \cite{RV10, GHSS18}. } \end{bem}
+For negative moments of the total mass (or more generally, the tail distribution of the inverse of the partition function) of finite dimensional log-correlated GMC we refer to \cite{RV10, GHSS18}.